ItsMrVaibhav/Dynamic-Model-Creation/README.md

 # Dynamic-Model-Creation

+Note - Install psycopg2, if you dont have it pip install psycopg2

 1. Clone the repository
 2. In the settings.py file, add the PostgreSQL database details
 3. Run - python manage.py migrate